A GUIDE TO HALTING THE EXTINCTION OF THE HUMAN RACE By stopping economic inequality

 4) The initial cost to set up this project is high.
 But in comparison to what the consequences would be due to not setting up the project, this is minuscule.
 I estimate to set up the app for near full development would cost about $100 million.
 Out of this amount, creating the database and the advertisement will be the most costly items.
 The app technology itself for hand held use is already state of the art and can be readily purchased or developed.

-It is my hope that other members on the site will give a critical review of these four basic hindrances to the successful implementation of the EIRA.
+My hope is that other members on the site will give a critical review of these six basic hindrances to the successful implementation of the EIRA.
 Moreover, any other additional overlooked obstructive processes not mentioned above are most welcome so we can assess their impact.